 When done with the right mindset, intuitive card reading is a mighty tool.
-The energetic “force” of focus and intention helps draw an intuitive person to the cards that contain the answers.
-Not all readers ask for assistance from a form of spirit (angels, guides, or even a Deity), but I find it helpful for connecting to the Crown chakra (and thus increasing imagination/intuition).
+The energetic “force” of focus and intention, and the help of Spirit (when invoked) helps draw an intuitive person to the cards that contain the answers.
+Not all readers ask for assistance from a form of spirit (angels, guides, or even a Deity), but this is how Divination was traditionally conducted, and it’s the approach I personally take.

 I’ve been so impressed with cards this past year that I’m adding it to my list of services.
 But, I also wanted to share what makes for a good card reading session:

 Hopefully someone insightful with a talent for extracting wisdom and meaning from various images and symbols.
 Someone who has taken the time to develop their intuition and learn to work with it so they can “tune in” to the guidance offered and choose the right cards.

 The reader should be open and not let their own opinions conflict with what the cards are revealing.
 Just like a translator, they don’t omit information because they think it sounds silly or won’t make sense to the querent.
 That is for the querent to decide.
 A good reader does not offer grandiose overestimations and knows how to talk about challenging cards with grace.